cewing/training.python_web/source/presentations/session01.rst

 * Deals with addressing and routing

-  * Where are we going?

-  * What path do we take to get there?
+  * Where are we going and how do we get there?

 * Agnostic as to physical medium (IP over Avian Carrier - IPoAC)